qurbaneliii/qurbaneliii/README.md

 ## 👨‍💻 About Me

-I am a multidisciplinary Data Scientist and AI Engineer with a strong background in Biology and Bioinformatics, currently focused on building AI-powered, real-world solutions at the intersection of science, technology, and innovation.
+I am a multidisciplinary Data Scientist and AI Engineer with a strong background in Bioinformatics, currently focused on building AI-powered, real-world solutions at the intersection of science, technology, and innovation.

 My work spans machine learning, applied AI, software engineering fundamentals, and computational biology, with a growing interest in structural bioinformatics and AI-driven biological systems.
 I actively develop projects that combine data, algorithms, and practical impact rather than purely theoretical work.